status-im/nim-style-guide/src/04_errors.md

     * Have to assume every line may fail
 * Poor maintenance / refactoring support - compiler can't help detect affected code because they're not part of API
 * Nim exception hierarchy unclear and changes between versions
-    * the distinction between `Exception`, `CatchableError` and `Defect` is inconsistently implemented
+    * The distinction between `Exception`, `CatchableError` and `Defect` is inconsistently implemented
         * [Exception hierarchy RFC not being implemented](https://github.com/nim-lang/Nim/issues/11776)
     * `Defect` is [not correctly tracked]((https://github.com/nim-lang/Nim/issues/12862))
     * Nim 1.4 further weakens compiler analysis around `Defect`(https://github.com/nim-lang/Nim/pull/13626)
 * Without translation, exceptions leak information between abstraction layers
-* Writing exception-safe code in Nim unpractical due to missing critical features (compared to C++)
+* Writing exception-safe code in Nim impractical due to missing critical features present in C++
-    * no RAII - resources often leak in the presence of exceptions
+    * No RAII - resources often leak in the presence of exceptions
-    * destructors incomplete / unstable and thus not usable for safe EH
+    * Destructors incomplete / unstable and thus not usable for safe EH
-        * no constructors, thus no way to force particular object states at construction
+        * No constructors, thus no way to force particular object states at construction
     * `ref` types incompatible with destructors, even if they worked
 * Poor performance of error path
     * Several heap allocations for each Exception (exception, stack trace, string)
     * Expensive stack trace
 * Poor performance on happy path
-    * every `try` and `defer` has significant performance overhead due to `setjmp` exception handling implementation
+    * Every `try` and `defer` has significant performance overhead due to `setjmp` exception handling implementation

 ### Practical notes